gterren/gterren.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Postdoctoral Climate Innovation Fellow affiliated with the Environmetal Studies Program at the University of California Santa Barbara in the US.
-I received a Bachelor's degree in Technical Industrial Engineering from the Universidad de Zaragoza in Spain, and a Ph.D. in Electrical Engineering from Electrical and Computer Engineering department at the University of New Mexico in the US.
+I am a <a href='https://www.cnsi.ucsb.edu/programs/climate-innovation-fellows'>Climate Innovation Postdoctoral Fellow</a> affiliated with the <a href='https://es.ucsb.edu/'>Environmetal Studies Program</a> and the <a href='https://emlab.ucsb.edu/'>Environmental Markets Lab (emLab)</a> at the <a href='https://www.ucsb.edu/'>University of California Santa Barbara</a> in the United States.
+I received a Bachelor's degree in Technical Industrial Engineering from the <a href='https://www.unizar.es/'>Escuela de Ingeniería y Arquitecture</a> at the <a href='https://www.unizar.es/'>Universidad de Zaragoza</a> in Spain, and a Ph.D. in Electrical Engineering from the <a href='http://www.ece.unm.edu/'>Electrical and Computer Engineering Department</a> at the <a href='https://www.unm.edu/'>University of New Mexico</a> in the United States.

-My research interets are electricity markets, power grids, macro-energy systems and energy forecast.
-In particular, I focus on operating reserves and planning reserve margin estimation combining probabilistic machine learning, optimization, and remote sensing.
+My research interests include electricity markets, power grids, macro-energy systems, and energy forecasts.
+In particular, I focus on short-term operating reserves and long-term planning reserve margin estimation, combining probabilistic machine learning, optimization, and remote sensing.